 To assess field sampling and decontamination performance, equipment rinse blanks will be used to evaluate the effectiveness of the decontamination procedures for chemical sampling equipment.
 Equipment rinse blanks will be collected as part of all chemical sampling programs, except for waste characterization.
 An equipment rinse blank is a sample of deionized water provided by the laboratory that is poured over or through the sampling equipment (such as split spoon, wipe template) into the sample container.
-An equipment rinse blank will be collected at a frequency of 1:20 samples per type of sample collection activity using non-disposable sampling equipment.
-An equipment rinse blank will be collected from disposable sampling equipment at a frequency of once per lot.
+An equipment rinse blank will be collected at a frequency of 1:20 samples per type of sample collection activity using non-disposable sampling equipment at a frequency of once per lot.
 For PFAS sampling, equipment rinse blanks will be collected daily using laboratory supplied PFAS-free water.